ibm-cloud-docs/log-analysis/config_agent.md

 The deployment is successful when you see one or more LogDNA pods.
 * **The number of LogDNA pods equals the number of worker nodes in your cluster.**
 * All pods must be in a `Running` state.
-* *Stdout* and *stderr* is automaticaly collected and forwarded from all containers.
+* *Stdout* and *stderr* is automatically collected and forwarded from all containers.
 Log data include application logs and worker logs.
 * By default, the LogDNA agent pod that runs on a worker collects logs from all namespaces on that node, including kube-system logs.